How Content Marketing Can Help You Achieve Your Growth Goals

 Unless you’re dealing with a highly targeted list (and even then) you’re probably using automation to accomplish the early steps of your email outreach.
 Putting a link to useful content marketing you’ve produced into your automated outreach sequence is an easy win.
 The logistics will vary according to your strategy.
 For example, maybe you don’t want to link out in the first email because you’re trying to get a reply above all else.

 The magic comes in when you really know your target customer and you’ve accumulated a large body of content on a wide variety of their pain points and solutions to them.
 Then, you can tweak your automated templates according to the company (which you are probably doing already); but take it a step further by including content that is highly relevant for the specific company you are reaching out to.
+You can also include case studies in your outreach campaign or email signature.

 #3: Once You Get a Conversation Started, Use Content Marketing to Knock Their Socks Off